Best Things to Do in Vietnam (2025 Travel Guide)

 Bach Ma National Park

 Home to a colonial-era hill station, the monsoon forests of Bach Ma National Park center on Bach Ma, or White Horse Mountain, which rises 4,757 feet (1,450 meters).
-Waterfalls, crumbling villas, hiking trails, and a wealth of wildlife, including pheasants, langur monkeys, and muntjac deer, are all just part of the things to see that make a magnetic spot to spend a day—or longer.
+Waterfalls, crumbling villas, hiking trails, and a wealth of wildlife, including pheasants, langur monkeys, and muntjac deer, are all just part of a magnetic spot to spend a day—or longer.

 Lady Buddha